blackms/ArbitrageMonitor/README.md

 ### Prometheus Configuration

+#### Scraping Integrated Metrics Endpoint

-Add the following to your `prometheus.yml`:
+Add the following to your `prometheus.yml` to scrape from the main API server:

 ```yaml
 scrape_configs: